amanbhala/todo-app/README.md

-npx create-react-app todo_app - To download react and to setup the entire project. npm start - To start the react project. firebase init - To deploy the application npm run build - To run the application firebase deploy - To deploy the application
+npx create-react-app todo_app - To download react and to setup the entire project.

+npm start - To start the react project.

+firebase init - To deploy the application.

+npm run build - To run the application.

+firebase deploy - To deploy the application.